NDIS support budgets: the basics

 - Improved life choices – this funding pays for a plan manager to help you manage your child’s plan, if you choose this option.

-You must spend the money in the capacity building supports budget according to the categories in your plan – that is, you can’t move money from one category to another.
+You must spend the money in the capacity building supports budget according to the categories in your child’s plan – that is, you can’t move money from one category to another.

 Capital supports budget

-The capital supports budget has two categories:
+The capital supports budget has 2 categories:

 - Assistive technology – this includes equipment to help your child with mobility, personal care, communication and recreation.
 For example, it might cover a wheelchair or vehicle modifications.

 Your child’s NDIS plan will say exactly what you can use the funding in the capital supports budget for.
 You can’t use it for anything else.
-And therapists usually need to recommend these expenses.

 You can see your child’s NDIS plan on the myplace portal.
 The names of the categories in your plan are different from the names used on the myplace portal.
-The NDIS publishes a full list of the support budget category names used on your plan and in the myplace portal.
+The NDIS publishes a full list of the support budget category names used in your plan and in the myplace portal.